2020-21 Woodman Lecture

-The English Department is pleased to announce the 2018 Leonora Woodman Memorial Lecture will be presented on Thursday, September 27 at 4:30 pm in the Krannert Auditorium (Room 140).
-This year's guest speaker is Professor Anna Brickhouse, Professor and Director of American Studies at the University of Virginia.
-Brickhouse’s work engages with the ways that literary fiction and literary criticism perform important interventions in our narrations of the past.
+The English Department is pleased to announce the 2020-21 Leonora Woodman Memorial Lecture will be presented on Thursday, March 11, 2021 at 4:30 pm.
+This year's guest speaker is Meredith McGill, Professor of English at Rutgers University.

 Meredith L McGill's research and teaching focuses on American literature, book and media history, and poetry and poetics.
 She is the author of American Literature and the Culture of Reprinting, 1837-1853 (2003; repr.
 2007) a study of nineteenth-century American resistance to tight control over intellectual property.
 She has edited two collections of essays: Taking Liberties with the Author (2013), which explores the persistence of the author as a shaping force in literary criticism, and The Traffic in Poems: Nineteenth-Century Poetry and Transatlantic Exchange (2008), in which a variety of scholars model ways of understanding nineteenth-century poetry within a transatlantic frame.
 Her overview of the last thirty-five years of scholarship on book history and intellectual property can be found in Book History 16 (2013).
 She is currently completing a study of poetry and mass-culture in the antebellum U.S.